Children's Pool Beach: Legal actions

 Various lawsuits, appeals, and state laws have been filed over these issues.
 On August 25, 2005, the judge hearing the case O'Sullivan vs. City of San Diego ordered the city to "employ all reasonable means to restore the Pool to its 1941 condition" by removing accumulated sand and solving the bacteria problem.
 The order was unanimously upheld by a 3-judge appeals court in 2007.

 In July 2009 the governor of California signed legislation, authored by state senator Christine Kehoe, modifying the uses the beach could be put to.
 The legislation specified that in addition to the original list of uses, the beach could also be used as a marine mammal sanctuary, and it gave the City Council the power to decide.
 Effective January 1, 2010, the Council was able to make the area an official seal sanctuary if it so chose.
 The Council stated its intention to keep the area a seal sanctuary rather than disperse the seals.

-However, also in July 2009, Judge Yuri Hofman ordered the city to begin removing the seals from the beach by July 23 or face heavy fines.
+Also in July 2009, Judge Yuri Hofman ordered the city to begin removing the seals from the beach by July 23 or face heavy fines.
 The city asked for a stay, and the judge set aside his own order just hours before the deadline.
 He scheduled a new hearing for October 6, saying the new state law warranted another hearing so that the matter could be sorted out.
-On September 22 Hofman transferred the case to Judge Timothy Taylor in response to a challenge from a pro-seal attorney regarding Hofman's ability to rule fairly in a related lawsuit.
+On September 22, Hofman transferred the case to Judge Timothy Taylor in response to a challenge from a pro-seal attorney regarding Hofman's ability to rule fairly in a related lawsuit.
 On September 28 Judge Taylor announced that the October 6 hearing was being moved to November 13.